cristianoc/arc-agi-2-abstraction-dataset/dsl/DSL_Research_Note.md

 ## 6. Tooling

-The DSL is supported by automated tooling that enforces correctness and maintains synchronization between documentation and code.
+CompDSL is supported by automated tooling that enforces correctness and maintains synchronization between documentation and code.

-### 6.1 Type checker: `check_lambda_types.py`
+### 6.1 Purity & Type Checker: `check_lambda_types.py`

-**Purpose**: Ensure lambda representations are type-safe and match declared operations.
+**Purpose**: Ensure lambda representations are pure, type-safe, and match declared operations.

+**What it validates**:
+1. **Purity constraints**: No loops, mutation, or recursion (AST-based checks)
+2. **Type consistency**: Operation signatures match usage (`mypy` + generated stubs)
+3. **Termination guarantee**: Only allowed constructs (guard if/return, comprehensions, `fold_repaint`)
+4. **Operation existence**: All called operations declared in DSL Structure

 **How it works**:
 1. Extracts typed-operation bullets from `tasks/**/abstractions.md`
 2. Synthesizes Python type stubs for each operation (including `fold_repaint`)
-3. Extracts lambda representation code blocks
+3. Parses lambda representation AST to enforce purity constraints
 4. Runs `mypy` to verify type consistency

-**Why it matters**: Catches drift between abstract specifications and actual solver implementations.
+**Why it matters**: This makes CompDSL "executable documentation" rather than prose that can go stale.
 If a helper function signature changes in the code but not in the documentation (or vice versa), `mypy` will flag the mismatch.
-This makes the DSL "executable documentation" rather than prose that can go stale.
+The purity checker ensures every program maintains the guarantees (termination, polynomial complexity) that make CompDSL analyzable.

 ### 6.2 Registry validator: `validate_dsl.py`